In which there are copious amounts of baby pictures

 His name was Tenma.
 He was a seal point, a very handsome boy with red eyes, dark gray eyelids, ears, paws, nose and mouth, and otherwise white fur.
 He was now three years old, and he loved his people.
 He didn't like carrots, oddly enough, but he was a parsley fiend.

 Bishamonten stood up and looked out the bay window, just for the hell of it.
 Next door, Seiryuu and Hakuryuu tossed a Frisbee on their lawn, shirtless and headbanded as usual.
 He liked them, but he agreed with Shashi that they probably had some exhibitionistic tendencies.
 She no longer thought they were incestuous gay lovers, and Bishamonten had laughed and laughed when Tenou had said she used to.

-Ryuu raised his sunglasses and said something to his cousins from a lawn chair, his own shirt off and his headband on too.
-He was reading a comic book, one that was titled, "The Adventures of Slug Man".
+Ryuu raised his sunglasses and said something to his cousins from a lawn chair, his own shirt open and his headband on too.
+He was reading a comic book, one that was titled "The Adventures of Slug Man."
 Oh, those crazy comic artists… what would they think of next?